-Hence, our econometric framework coupled with a generally valid policy instrument yields a consistent analysis of monetary policy with no need to change the policy instrument or the identification of the shock over different sub-samples.
-To facilitate pinning down the shock of interest, we further identify an aggregate demand and supply shock based on standard macroeconomic reasoning (see Feldkircher and Huber, 2016; Peersman, 2005).
+Hence, our econometric framework coupled with a generally valid policy instrument yields a consistent analysis of monetary policy with no need to change the policy instrument or the identification of the shock over different subsamples.
+To facilitate pinning down the shock of interest, we further identify an aggregate demand-and-supply shock based on standard macroeconomic reasoning (see Feldkircher and Huber (2016) and Peersman (2005)).
 Note that our assumptions are minimalistic in a sense that they apply to growth rates, are imposed on impact only and are introduced exclusively to the US economy.
-This is to ensure that our results are not driven by the identifying assumptions.10
+This is to ensure that our results are not driven by the identifying assumptions.
+(The early literature on US monetary policy shocks relied heavily on recursive identification, such as in Christiano et al. (2005).
+More recently, some researchers have proposed the use of external instruments, based on either the narrative approach (Romer and Romer, 2004) or high frequency information (Gertler and Karadi, 2015; Rogers et al., 2014, 2018).
+Miranda-Agrippino and Ricco (2015), however, have shown that using these measures often leads to output and/or price puzzles.)

-4 The international dimension of US monetary policy
+4. The international dimension of US monetary policy

-We start showcasing our model framework by presenting the time variation of two exemplary coefficients with the aim to provide some intuition of the proposed mixture innovation mechanism.
+We start showcasing our model framework by presenting the time variation of two exemplary coefficients with the aim of providing some intuition of the proposed mixture innovation mechanism.
 In the next step, we briefly investigate how US monetary policy affects international macroeconomic variables.
 We then move on to assess whether the effects have strengthened or weakened over time.
-Finally, we relate country characteristics to the extent the monetary policy shock affects international output.
+Finally, we relate country characteristics to the extent that the monetary policy shock affects international output.

-4.1 Illustrating our modeling approach
+4.1.
+Illustrating our modelling approach

-In this section, we provide additional intuition by considering two examples of time-varying parameters in the framework of our application.
+In this section, we provide additional intuition by considering two examples of TVPs in the framework of our application.